-In the event of a death in the immediate family, an employee may be granted paid bereavement leave up to five (5) working days.
-If the employee is required to travel one thousand (1000) miles or more for the purposes of the bereavement leave, the employee will be entitled to a total of six (6) days of leave.
-The bereavement leave must be taken within six months after the death and is not required to be consecutive days off.
+In the event of a death in the immediate family, an employee may be granted paid bereavement leave up to four (4) working days.
+If the employee is required to travel one thousand (1000) miles or more for the purposes of the bereavement leave, the employee will be entitled to a total of five (5) days of leave.

-"Immediate family" is defined as spouse, registered domestic partner, parents, children, siblings, grandparents, grandchildren, or the corresponding relation of the employee's spouse or registered domestic partner.
+"Immediate family" is defined as being spouse, parents, children, brother, sister, grandparents, grandchildren, or the corresponding relation of the employee's spouse.